 November 5, 1605 at 11:05 am by v

-Welcome to the Lewes Bonfire Night Celebration, information, map and visitor guide page, written from an insider and outsider`s point of view and knowledge with loads of tips and info to help you make your trip to Lewes on the 5th or 4th of November as boring, exciting or as pleasant as you want it to be.
+Welcome to the Lewes Bonfire Night Celebration, information, map and visitor guide page, written from an insider’s and outsider’s point of view and knowledge with loads of tips and info to help you make your trip to Lewes on the the 4th or 5th of November as boring, exciting or as pleasant as you want it to be.

 Advice, Information and Map. . .

 The Map will be turned on at the beginning of October.
-My main advice to you as a visitor would be, “Forget your wheels and travel here early”
+My main advice to you as a visitor would be, “Forget your wheels and travel here early by Public Transport”

-“If you choose to drive in and have hoped that you will find somewhere to park well before the massive Lewes Bonfire road closures comes into force, Just remember that you might not be able to get out until well after 2am”
+“If you choose to drive in and find somewhere to park well before the massive Lewes Bonfire road closures comes into force, Just remember that you might not be able to get out until well after 2am”

 “Also the road closures have now been extended to be further away from the town and will be in force for a longer period.”

 Also, “Buy your chosen Lewes bonfire programnes and fire-site tickets well in advance and use the interactive map below for information and directions to wherever it is you would like to get to.
 Enjoy, Be safe and Lest We Forget.”